dask/dask-blog/_posts/2019-09-19-dask-hyperparam-opt.md

 [^alpha]:Which amounts to choosing `alpha` in Scikit-learn's [Ridge](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html) or [LASSO](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Lasso.html)

 Model performance strongly depends on the hyperparameters provided.
-A simple example is with tuning the regularization parameter in ridge regression or LASSO.[^regularization] Another more complex example is with a particular visualization tool, [t-SNE].
+A simple example is tuning the regularization parameter in ridge regression or LASSO.[^regularization] Another more complex example is a particular visualization tool, [t-SNE].
 This tool requires (at least) three hyperparameters, and the first section in "[How to Use t-SNE Effectively][tsne-study]" is titled "Those hyperparameters really matter".